-Summary: Mortgage rates have been on the decline over the past year throughout 2019.
-But where are mortgage rates expected to go for the rest of the year and into 2020?
+Summary: Mortgage rates have been on the decline over the past year throughout 2019 and into early 2020.
+But where are mortgage rates expected to go for the rest of the year?
 This article will go over the mortgage rate forecast for Washington State and the country.

 Average mortgage rates in Washington State have steadily been decreasing over the past few months.
 In fact, rates went from 4.51% at the start of January 2019 and ended the year off at 3.74%.
 And rates are still on their way down.
-As of the second week of February 2019, mortgage rates are down to 3.45%.
+As of the middle of May 2020, mortgage rates are down to 3.28% for 30-year fixed-rate mortgages.
 Those are just a few of the trends identified in the latest mortgage rates chart for Washington State and the nation as a whole.

 U.S. and Washington Mortgage Rate Chart